 This just means that you’ll have to figure out keywords and SEO so that you can drive traffic to your portfolio.
 If you like that idea, check which option you like best.

-I think creating your portfolio on any of these free options will suffice especially if you are using it as a step toward applying to any freelance writing jobs like this post by The Write Life explains where you can find well-paid freelance writing jobs.
+I think creating your portfolio on any of these free options will suffice, especially if you are using it as a step toward applying to any freelance writing jobs; this post by The Write Life explains where you can find well-paid freelance writing jobs.